-George Knoblach of Montauk, an accomplished photographer and pioneering spearfisherman, died on Jan.
-24 at the Hamptons Center for Rehabilitation and Nursing in Southampton.
-He was 92.
+Daisy Mercado Rodriguez Jacobs, a longtime East Hampton resident and an artist, died on March 24 at the Hamptons Center for Rehabilitation and Nursing in Southampton.
+She was 86 years old.

 Phyllis Jane Yusko, who was for many years a friendly presence at a checkout counter at the East Hampton I.G.A., died last Thursday at the Peconic Bay Medical Center in Riverhead.
 A Montauk resident, she had been treated for cancer quite a while ago and her health had been in decline for the last few years.

 Theodore Hubbard, a horseman and music lover who played the banjo, died at home on March 22 at the age of 91 in the place he loved best: Montauk.